Dolly Sisters: Personal lives

 The Dolly Sisters' private lives were as melodramatic as their public life was stellar.
 Rose Dolly was married three times while Jenny Dolly was married twice and had a string of highly publicized affairs with wealthy men.
 Their reputation for dating wealthy men earned them the nickname "The Million Dollar Dollies".

 In 1913, Rosie married songwriter Jean Schwartz.
 They divorced in 1921.
 Her second marriage was to Mortimer Davis, Jr., whom she married in 1927.
 Davis was the son of Mortimer Davis, the president of the Imperial Tobacco Company of Canada Limited.
 The senior Davis disapproved of the marriage and cut off Davis, Jr. Rosie and Davis divorced in 1931.
 Rosie's final marriage was to merchant Irving Netcher in 1932.
 They remained married until Netcher's death in 1953.

 Jenny's first marriage was to her dancing partner Harry Fox in 1912.
 They too divorced in 1921.
 In 1925, the sisters met retail magnate Harry Gordon Selfridge while they were performing in London.
 Jenny began an affair with Selfridge (Rosie also reportedly had an affair with him).
 Selfridge lavished Jenny with expensive gifts and funded both sisters' gambling habit.
 The Dolly Sisters reportedly gambled approximately $4 million of Selfridge's money away.
 While she was still involved with Selfridge, Jenny Dolly began seeing French pilot Max Constant.
 In 1933, Selfridge offered Jenny $10 million to marry him.

 Accident

 Before she gave Selfridge an answer, she decided to go on one last holiday with Constant.
 While the two were returning to Paris, Constant crashed the sports car in which they were traveling near Bordeaux.
 Jenny sustained serious injuries (her stomach had been displaced into her lung chamber) that required dozens of operations and plastic surgeries to reconstruct her face.

-To pay her medical expenses, Jenny sold off a portion of her jewelry collection.
+To pay her medical expenses, Jenny sold off a portion of her jewellery collection.
 After the majority of Jenny's financial earnings were wiped out, Selfridge paid for Jenny's medical treatments although the two never married.